Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Out-of-Sample Predictive Density

 \subsection{Backward Predictive Density}

-Since the mixed VAR process of order $p$ is Markov of order $p$ both in calendar and reverse time, we can derive the closed-form expression of the backward predictive density in reverse time for backcasting.
+Since the mixed VAR process of order $p$ is Markov of order $p$ both in calendar and reverse times, we can derive from Proposition 1 the closed-form expression of backward predictive density in reverse time for backcasting.
+For ease of exposition, we present it below for $p=1$.